maintenance-manifesto/manifestos/README.md

 ### `.github/FUNDING.yml`

 GitHub recently released their sponsoring initiative.
 This allows to project maintainers to seek sponsors and raise money.
 This can be for very specific goals, or to _keep things up and running_.
 The `FUNDING.yml` file aggregates the major open source sponsoring platforms.

-While funding is a fundamental part of

-### Issue submission guidelines